 Missed Meal Menus

-A missed meal comprising of a orange juice, sandwich, fromage frais / fruit / cake is available as a meal replacement and can be ordered for a patient (adult or child) who has been admitted to your ward but missed a meal as a result of a late admission or as consequence of clinical treatment.
+A missed meal comprising of orange juice, a choice of meat, fish or cheese sandwich and a fromage frais / fruit / cake is available as a meal replacement and can be ordered for a patient (adult or child) who has been admitted to a ward but missed a meal as a result of a late admission or as consequence of clinical treatment.

 |Adults Missed Meal Menu|

 |Missed Menu Allergens|